-- feeling shivery
+- feeling shivery or shaking

 - a sore throat

 - a cough

+- breathlessness

 - diarrhoea

-- needing to pass urine often.
+- needing to pass urine (pee) often or discomfort when you pee.

-If you need to see someone who is not your usual cancer doctor or GP, explain that you have recently had, or are still having, cancer treatment (see pages 37 to 38).
+If you need to talk to a healthcare professional who is not part of your usual cancer support team, explain that you have recently had, or are still having, cancer treatment.
 They might not know that you may be at an increased risk of infection or other side effects.